deis/workflow/src/managing-workflow/platform-monitoring.md

 It is possible to send these metrics to other endpoints besides InfluxDB.
 For more information please consult the following [file](https://github.com/deis/monitor/blob/master/telegraf/rootfs/config.toml.tpl)

-### Customizing
+### Customizing the Monitoring Stack

-To learn more about customizing each of the above components please visit the [monitor](https://github.com/deis/monitor) repository for more information.
+To learn more about customizing each of the above components please visit the [Tuning Component Settings][] section.

+[Tuning Component Settings]: tuning-component-settings.md#customizing-the-monitor